JesseAldridge/secrets/readme.txt

 Put all your secret files in there.
 Run `secrets`.
 Enter a password.
-Press return at the next prompt.
+If an "encrypted" directory exists, all files in it are decrypted and copied over to the "decrypted" directory.
+Press return when you are done working with your decrypted files.
-Encrypted versions of your files are created in a new "encrypted" directory.
+Encrypted versions of your decrypted files are then created in the "encrypted" directory.
-The decrypted directory is deleted.
+The decrypted directory is then deleted.

 MIT license